 Here’s Our Top 10 Best Beginner Ukuleles That Don't Suck

-Eastcoast is probably one of the best ukulele brands for beginners as they make budget friendly ukuleles that sound great, feel good to play and don’t cost the earth ensuring the world of ukulele is open to everyone.
+Stagg is probably one of the best ukulele brands for beginners as they make budget-friendly ukuleles that sound great, feel good to play and don’t cost the earth ensuring the world of ukulele is open to everyone.

-The Eastcoast US Soprano ukulele, pictured here in white, is one of the best ukuleles for beginners thanks to the low price tag of £25.
+The Stagg US10 Soprano Ukulele is one of the best ukuleles for beginners thanks to the low price tag of £34.50.
 That’s not a lot of money considering the quality of sound and playability on offer here.

-It’s no fuss, with a Basswood body and Nato neck as well as a comfortable Composite Walnut fingerboard.
+It’s no fuss, with a Basswood body and Nato neck as well as a comfortable fingerboard.
+This uke offers a superb sound whilst remaining lightweight and portable.
+It also comes with a padded nylon gig bag which is handy for new starters to carry to lessons.

 Available in a range of different colours here.